 The Inn at Sea Island is located mid-island on St. Simons Island, just a stone’s throw from Sea Island.
 This 85-room select service hotel offers access to most Sea Island amenities, including all three exclusive golf courses (Seaside, Plantation and Retreat), the top-notch Golf Performance Center, Sea Island dining, spa, tennis, shooting school, fishing, hunting, paddleboarding and more.
 The Inn at Sea Island is also home to the TopGolf Swing Suite, a virtual reality golf simulator that provides hours of entertainment for golf enthusiasts and beginners alike.
 Guests can also access the Sea Island Beach Club and Fitness Center for an additional fee.

 Our favorite one-stop-shop is The Market, also located on St. Simons Island.
 This neighborhood market specializes in fresh-baked breads and pastries, offers local produce and quality meats, soups, sandwiches and coffee.
 Here you can purchase anything from a candy bar to specialty food items to the perfect hostess gift.
 Stock up on Sea Island merchandise like t-shirts and hats while you’re there.
 The Market is open to the public Monday–Saturday, 8:00am–3:00pm and Sunday 8:00am–2:00pm.

-Did you know?
-Sea Island is home to Georgia’s only Forbes Five-Star restaurant!
-The Georgian Room is known for its elegant atmosphere and exceptional culinary creations.
+Sea Island is also home to The Georgian Room, known for its elegant atmosphere and exceptional culinary creations.
 With a world-class wine list and dishes to delight the most adventurous of palates, the Georgian Room does not disappoint.
 It’s the perfect place to celebrate an anniversary or surprise your significant other.
-The Georgian Room is open to the public, but reservations are required.
+The Georgian Room is only open to resort guests.

 Mark each of the Golden Isles off your bucket list.
 Each island and town has its own personality and truly has something for everyone.
 Discover the untouched marshes and maritime forests on Little St. Simons Island or bask in the opulence of Sea Island on your next visit.